TheAcharya/MarkerData-Website/docs/User Guide/Overview.md

 ---
 # Overview

-**Marker Data** is designed and developed with simplicity in mind.
-Users can perform most of the task and operation with minimal clicks.
-One aim of the application was to reducing the number of clicks.
+**Marker Data** has been meticulously crafted with a focus on simplicity, ensuring that users can effortlessly execute tasks and operations with minimal interaction.
+A central objective in the development of this application has been the reduction of clicks required for seamless user experience.

-The application is designed and developed to be as idiot-proof as possible.
-To the most extent, users should be able to use and understand the application without needing to refer to this website for user documentation.
+This application has been engineered with an unwavering commitment to user-friendly design, aspiring to be effortlessly intuitive.
+The intention is to empower users with the ability to navigate and comprehend the application without necessitating reference to external user documentation.

-However, should you ever need guidance in any aspect, this website will answer your common questions and point you in the right direction.
+Notwithstanding the emphasis on user-friendly design, this website stands ready to provide comprehensive guidance should the need arise.
+It serves as a repository of answers to common queries, facilitating users in finding the right direction for any aspect they may seek clarification on.

 ## Install